-Table 7.9 Code Values for atsc3_message_content_compression
+Table 7.9 Code Values for atsc3 message content compression

-- URI_length An 8-bit unsigned integer field that shall provide the length of the URI uniquely identifying the message payload across services.
-If the URI is not present, the value of this field shall be set to 0.
-When this mmt_atsc3_message() carries an MPD (i.e. atsc3_message_content_type = 0x0002), the URI shall be present. - URI_byte An 8-bit unsigned integer field that shall contain a UTF-8 character of the URI associated with the content carried by this message excluding the terminating null character, as per RFC 3986 [19].
-This field when present shall be used to identify delivered message payloads.
-The URI can be used by system tables to reference tables made available by delivered message payloads. - atsc3_message_content_length A 32-bit unsigned integer field that shall provide the length of the content carried by this message. - atsc3_message_content_byte An 8-bit unsigned integer field that shall contain a byte of the content carried by this message.
+URI_length - An 8-bit unsigned integer field that shall provide the length of the URI uniquely identifying the message payload across Services.
+When the URI is not present, the value of this field shall be set to 0.
+When this $mmt_atsc3_message()$ carries an MPD (i.e. $atsc3_message_content_type = 0x0002$), the URI shall be present.

+URI_byte - An 8-bit unsigned integer field that shall contain a UTF-8 character of the URI associated with the content carried by this message excluding the terminating null character, as per RFC 3986 [19].
+This field, when present, shall be used to identify delivered message payloads.
+The URI can be used by system tables to reference tables made available by delivered message payloads.

+atsc3_message_content_length - A 32-bit unsigned integer field that shall provide the length of the content carried by this message.

+atsc3_message_content_byte - An 8-bit unsigned integer field that shall contain a byte of the content carried by this message.